There is something special about Korean Barbecue that has me addicted to it.

 - 1 cup water

-- Place beef short ribs and marinade into a container or zip lock bag and put in the fridge overnight.
+- Place beef short ribs and marinade into a container or zip lock bag, marinate for at least four hours or better overnight in the fridge.
 Give the ribs a stir or flip the bag a couple of times to ensure even marinade distribution.

 - Heat up a grill for 10 minutes to get it nice and hot.